jfhbrook/tfmod/README.md

   - ping
     - github (public) API
     - terraform registry
+- [ ] more publishing improvements
-- [ ] dist tagging (latest, beta etc)
+  - dist tagging (latest, beta, etc)
     - TODO: how does npm implement dist-tag?
-  - also implement npm's dist-tag behavior on publish
+    - NOTE: `npm` has a separate companion command too
+  - Detect if tag exists, only `--force` if necessary